William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Built in 1950s, the estate was considered a model development.
 It is spaciously laid out and has a community hall, library and shopping centre on Churchill Road to provide a 'village centre' focus as well as an allotment site and recreation grounds.

+Construction began in the mid 1950s and progressed through the 1960s, covering a substantial area of former farmland in the east of Sutton Coldfield.
 Churchill Road follows the valley of Churchill Brook.
 This flows down to join Langley Brook, which then runs north to join the River Tame near Middleton.

 William Dargue 01.08.2010